jdcloudcom/en/documentation/Middleware/API-Gateway/FAQ/faq.md

 **2: How to charge and refund and other issues about expenses**

-A: API gateway products are free during the open beta.
-Other related expenses are charged in accordance with the actual situation of relevant resources.
-Reference of Charging Method: [Billing Overview](../Pricing/Billing-Overview.md)
+A: For API Gateway, the pay-as-you-go method shall be adopted as per resource consumption.
+For billing method, please refer to: [Billing Rules](../Pricing/Billing-Rules.md)

 **3: How many customized domain names based on grouping can be associated at maximum**